A Beginner's Guide to Video Marketing for Small Business

 Email communications are a great way to nurture relationships with your customer base.
 The types of videos you will need to focus on will vary with the types of lists you send them to, but no matter how deep in the funnel your recipients are, remember that this medium is ideal for long-term relationship building.
 In this case, it’s not about one splashy video, but a coherent cadence that will remain relevant over time.
 Make sure the esthetic, tone, and even actors/employees remain consistent over time so your customers can develop a sense of trust and comfort with your communications team.

-How to get started - Best practices
+How to get started - Best Practices

 Remember, creating a video does not have to break the bank.
 In most cases, a smart phone with a tripod and a clean background is all you need, as long as your videos are thoughtfully made to meet your business goals.
 Here are some of the top practices to keep in mind, across formats and channels.